Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: Geometric structures and symmetry breaking

-The second equation ensures us that $\Phi^2=-{\rm Id}_{TM}$ i.e., the Higgs field reduces to an orthogonal almost complex structure $\Phi =J$ with respect to the metric and is compatible with the orientation.
-Exploiting this together with the fact that $\nabla$ is torsion-free the operator (\ref{lokalis-nijenhuis}) in the gauge induced by the coordinate system on $(U, x^1,\dots, x^{2m})$ cuts down to
+The first and second equations say that the ${\rm SO}(2m)$ connection $\nabla$ is the Levi--Civita connection of $g$.
+The fourth equation ensures us that $\Phi^2=-{\rm Id}_{TM}$ i.e., the Higgs field reduces to an orthogonal almost complex structure $\Phi =J$ with respect to the metric and is compatible with the orientation.
+Exploiting this together with the fact that the Levi--Civita connection is torsion-free the operator $N_\nabla\Phi =N_\nabla J$ in the gauge (\ref{lokalis-nijenhuis}) cuts down to

 hence $N_{\nabla} J=N_J$ is the {\it Nijenhuis tensor} of the almost complex structure $J$ given by